 - fraud prevention or detection, immigration and passport purposes.

-Further information on the data held by the Registration Service and a full list of the organisations with whom registration data is shared, including the purpose and lawful basis for this sharing, can be viewed in Annex A.
+Download Annex A - information on the data held by the Registration Service, which includes a full list of the organisations with whom registration data is shared and the purpose and lawful basis for this sharing.

 Alternatively, staff at our office will be able to provide this information.